TanishSharrma/gsoc/2017/proposals/proposal_Tanish.md

 ## Motivation and Personal Statement

-I am currently pursuing a degree in Statistics (Mathematics) and Computers and have always found it fasinating and excieting to implement Statistical and Machine Learning tools and models to Computers.
+I am currently pursuing a degree in Statistics (Mathematics) and Computers and have always found it fascinating and exciting to implement Statistical and Machine Learning tools and models to Computers.
 I believe that Google Summer of Code is the perfect opportunity for me to practically apply my knowledge and skills in a useful environment.
 CuPy offers the future of GPU computing by providing a faster alternative to the most used Python library (CPU Based); NumPy.

 I have been programming for over 12 years and have Machine Learning, Artificial Intelligence and CUDA experience as well.
-I have attended various conferences on GPU computing and am aware of the enourmous potential it has.
+I have attended various conferences on GPU computing and am aware of the enormous potential it has.
 This summer, I will solely be focusing on Google Summer of Code and have no other commitments.

 Ever since the true potential of GPU Computing has been observed, it has been seen that Next Generations of Servers seeming to replace the CPUs with faster, cost efficient, space- efficient performance it's impact on the future of Deep Learning and Artificial Intelligence.
 It's effect on Data Science and Big Data promises huge potential as well.
-A short experiment to benchmark performance of NumPy vs CuPy and this is one of the driving factors that motivated me to join this project :
+A short experiment to benchmark performance of NumPy vs CuPy and this is one of the driving factors that motivated me to join this project:

 ## Benchmark Experiment

 10 experiments were conducted by me by taking large random numbers (between 1 and 100 million) from a Random Distribution, obtaining their natural logarithm and then calculating the mean of those results.
 The average time taken per million values over the course of these 10 experiments has been depicted.
-The test results (Data Set) has been provided at the end of this proposal, after the graph demostrating the advantages of CuPy :
+The test results (Data Set) has been provided at the end of this proposal, after the graph demonstrating the advantages of CuPy :

 ![](graph.png)

-Specifications :
+Specifications:
 This experiment was conducted on a computer with the following hardware :
 CPU : Ryzen 5 2400G (2018 Model)
-RAM : 16 GB DDR4, 3000 Mhz
+RAM : 16 GB DDR4, 3000 MhZ
 GPU : GTX 1050ti 4 GB GDDR5 (CUDA GPU Computing power 6.0)

 ## Timeline

 ### May 6th - May 27th, **Community Bonding Period**

-Before the official time period begins I plan to further study about the architecture and structure of the CuPy library and its hardware aspect.
+Before the official time period begins, I plan to further study about the architecture and structure of the CuPy library and its hardware aspect.
 During this period, under my mentor, I plan to :
     - Add NumPy functionalities to CuPy
     - Help develop a NumPy fallback function for the functions and modules currently absent from CuPy.
     - Solve issues and bugs being brought up by the members of the community.
-    - Learn more about the long term goals for the CuPy project under my mentor.
+    - Learn more about the long term goals for the CuPy project.
-    - Create an enviroment which makes it easier for furture developers to join this project.
+    - Create an environment which makes it easier for future developers to join this project.
     - Set up a blog and write weekly about the progress done.

 ### Phase 1 : May 27th - June 24th